hunter-waite/adjective_fire_danger/README.md

   * *get_date_and_rating()* - Gets the date and adjective fire rating for a particular station
   * *get_sheet()* - Gets the first sheet of the workbook that holds the fire danger rating
   * *get_formatted_date()* - Gets the formatted current date for checking correct data

 ## **index.html**
 Start page of the adjective fire danger,

+## **sheets_update.bat**
+Batch file that gets run on SLUG every morning that grabs current information to put into the spreadsheet.
+Must be done locally, if it gets done through github actions then you would have to upload the json file that gives access to the google sheets